 Gassman Law Associates meets Big Bird – Sesame Street vs. Wall Street?

 Alan Gassman will be speaking on the topic of ASSET PROTECTION – ESSENTIAL KNOWLEDGE AND HOT TOPICS

 Date: Thursday, September 19, 2013 | 7:30 am – 11:30 am

-Additional Information: For more information or to register for this seminar please click here
+Additional Information: If you would like to sign up for this seminar please click here.

 - NOTRE DAME TAX INSTITUTE

 Jerry Hesch and Alan Gassman will be speaking on the topic of INTERESTING INTEREST QUESTIONS, PLANNING WITH LOW INTEREST LOANS, PRIVATE ANNUITIES, DEFECTIVE GRANTOR TRUSTS, AND PRIVATE AND COMMERCIAL ANNUITIES

 Date: Wednesday, October 16 through Friday, October 18, 2013